 How to Report a Bee Kill

 If you notice symptoms of pesticide poisoning, it is important that you collect as much information as possible about the kill.
 The Pollinator Stewardship Council (PSC, an organization of beekeepers) is helping beekeepers report poisoning incidents and can guide you through the process and help you get a report in to the EPA so the incident is tracked.
+Find additional information on reporting a bee kill incident here.
 For optimum regulatory response, it is important to do the following:

-- Observation: Take photos or videos of your hives and any dead bees, and gather any notes you have made about the prior health and history of the affected hives.
+- Observe and record the incident: Take photos or videos of your hives and any dead bees, and gather any notes you have made about the prior health and history of the affected hives.
 Determine the prevailing wind direction at the time of the kill and make a note of any pesticide applications you are aware of that may be related to the bee kill.
 Find out as you can about location, applicator, and pesticide(s) used.
 Remember that planting treated seeds can release dust that is highly toxic to bees.

-- Notification: If you know the pesticide associated with your bee kill incident, report the incident to the pesticide manufacturer as well.
+- Notify the pesticide manufacturer: If you know the pesticide associated with your bee kill incident, report the incident to the pesticide manufacturer as well.
 Manufacturers are required by law to submit reports of adverse effects to the US EPA.
 If you know the pesticide that was applied, you can find contact information for the manufacturer by searching for the specific product at the Pesticide Action Network PesticideInfo web site.

 The process of reporting a bee kill resulting from pesticide poisoning is not straightforward.
 PSC can help with the logistics of reporting.
 PRI is part of US EPA’s Pollinator Protection Workgroup that is providing advice to US EPA to improve the system.
 If you have comments or suggestions, let us know by putting a comment in the box below and we’ll make sure your concerns are highlighted in the discussions with US EPA.
 Unfortunately, EPA seems particularly unresponsive to feedback on this issue, but if they don’t hear anything from beekeepers when poisoning incidents occur, they think everything is fine, so it is important to report all pesticide-related bee kills.